 For help with teaching, students can contact the Derek Bok Center for Teaching and Learning.
 By supporting experimentation, innovation, and evidence-based practices, the Bok Center seeks to create transformational learning experiences for faculty, graduate students, and undergraduates in Harvard's Faculty of Arts and Sciences.

-Graduate School of Arts and Sciences (GSAS) has a variety of other resources specifically for graduate students, including support services through the Office of Student Affairs.
+The Graduate School of Arts and Sciences (GSAS) has a variety of other resources specifically for PhD, SM and ME students including

 Diversity Peer Educators for Undergraduates are trained student facilitators who utilize their passion for inclusion, intersectionality, and social justice to help create a better Harvard community.